drewherron/orgmarks/README.md

 - Merge functionality for combining bookmark files
 - Performance optimizations for large bookmark collections
 - An option for full timestamp preservation
-- Some Emacs Lisp code for a bookmark-specific refile?

 ## License